To Salvage My Honor!

 Enraged that Spider-Man won't explain, Kraven then starts attacking Spider-Man, using the spears from the museum's exhibits to draw Spider-Man towards a trap.
 Spider-Man quickly escapes it, only for Kraven to weaken him by hitting pressure points and nerve centres, so that Spider-Man can hardly move his limbs.
 Kraven then attempts to kill Spider-Man with some dinosaur bones, but Spider-Man recovers enough to stop Kraven and push him down some stairs.
 He then quickly punches Kraven as hard as he can, knocking him into the arms of the police, who caught Calypso and are looking for Kraven.

 - This is the first appearance of Calypso.

-- Featuring the Hostess Fruit Pies ad, The Human Torch Saves The Valley!
+- Features the Hostess Fruit Pies ad, The Human Torch Saves The Valley!